 - Realistic and

-- which are time-oriented, or time-sensitive
+- Goals that are time-oriented or time-sensitive

-2) Set the goal for Physical Wellness
+2) Set the Goals for Physical Wellness

 3) Set Goals for Mental Health

-A realistic plan with SMART goals will enable you to achieve the overall balanced holistic goal.
+A realistic plan with SMART goals will enable you to achieve the overall balanced, holistic goal.

 4) Set Goals for Spiritual Wellness